Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - Most state laws provide for ‘casual leave’ – the employee can opt not to come to work that day without applying for leave in advance.
 Many organisations find this disruptive.

 - Most state laws restrict women from working at night; if women are to work at night, specific approval must be obtained.
+This exemption is granted only to limited business sectors (eg, IT sector).
 Further, the employer must offer door-to-door transport and meet some security-related requirements.

 - Most state laws prescribe overtime for any hours worked beyond 48 hours in a week.
 However, this is seldom observed.